runprism/prism/README.md

 We're always looking to improve our product.
 Here's what we're working on at the moment:

+- **Triggers**: trigger function calls on the success and/or failure of your project
-- **Additional adapters**: MySQL, Postgres, Redis, Slack, and more!
+- **Additional adapters**: Celery, Dask, Docker, and more!
-- **Cloud deployment**: deploying and managing projects on Amazon EMR clusters, Docker containers, Databricks clusters, and more!
+- **Cloud deployment**: managed orchestration platform to deploy Prism projects in the cloud

 Let us know if you'd like to see another feature!